jlapeyre/Symata.jl/README.md

 *Note*: `SJulia` depends on the Julia [`SymPy`](https://github.com/jverzani/SymPy.jl) module.

 `SJulia` works with the v0.4 and v0.5 branches of Julia.
-It will not work with v0.3.
+It will probably not work with v0.3.

-You can test  with `include("test/runtests.jl")`.
-This: `Pkg.test("SJulia")` currently does not work well,
+You can test  `Pkg.test("SJulia")`.

 #### SJulia Repl